MultiverseLearningProducts/swe/src/mod2/wk2/day3.md

 - What happens when you refresh?
 - What can you see and find in the console?

+> You'll need to have an understanding of the debugger keyword for the exam
 ## Adding break points in Dev Tools

 We can add the debugger statement to our code manually, but there is a more convenient way of doing this in Chrome Dev Tools: